Table of Contents

 A 529 plan is a type of investment account that can be used to pay for future college costs.
 Sponsored by states, state agencies and educational institutions, 529 plans can be opened on behalf of a beneficiary.
 The money you contribute to the plan is invested — with the potential to grow (although there's also a chance that the plan could lose money) — until it's time for your child to go to college.
 Not only do these plans have the potential to grow tax-deferred, but you also may not have to pay federal or state taxes when you use distributions from the plan to pay for qualifying educational expenses at an accredited institution (see below).

-There may be special tax advantages to a 529 college savings plan.
+There are special tax features to a 529 college savings plan.
 While contributions may or may not be tax-deductible, your money does grow tax-deferred.
 Also, as long as the contributions are being used for qualified expenses, you generally won't have to pay federal and state taxes.
-If you take a distribution from a 529 plan that does not meet the criteria for qualified educational expenses, you may be required to pay a 10 percent tax penalty on top of the income tax you will pay on any gains.
-Of course, your home state of residency may have different rules and tax benefits (the College Savings Plans Network offers a helpful comparison tool).
+If you take a distribution from a 529 plan that does not meet the criteria for qualified educational expenses, you may be required to pay a 10% tax penalty on top of the income tax you will pay on any gains.
+Of course, your home state of residency may have different rules and tax benefits (the College Savings Plans Network offers ahelpful comparison tool).

 Due to the 2017 federal tax overhaul, you may also be able to withdraw up to $10,000 a year per beneficiary for qualified K-12 expenses.